Learning Outcomes

 Appeal to the Court of Appeal (Criminal Division)

-A defendant may appeal against conviction or sentence from the Crown Court.
-The process requires an application for leave, which must usually be made within 28 days of conviction (for a conviction appeal) or sentence (for a sentence appeal).
+The process requires an application for leave, which must generally be made within 28 days of conviction (for a conviction appeal) or 28 days of sentence (for a sentence appeal).
+The application is usually considered on the papers by a single judge.
+If the single judge refuses leave, the applicant may renew before the full court.

 Leave to appeal may be granted by: